iKineticate/AHK-ChangeIcon/README-en_US.md

 5.Unable to change the icon of UWP shortcut in the start menu

-    Solve: Add the UWP shortcut to the desktop from the "Other" function, then change its icon and paste it into the folder of the Start menu, finally fix it to the "Start" Screen in the "All Apps" section of the Start menu
+    Solve: Add the UWP shortcut to the desktop from the "Other" function, then change its icon and paste it into the folder of the Start menu ((C:\Users\your uer name\AppData\Roaming\Microsoft\Windows\Start Menu\Programs)), finally fix it to the "Start" Screen in the "All Apps" section of the Start menu

-6.When the icon name and the shortcut name exactly match (i.e. are the same), other shortcuts can't change the icon, even if the name of the shortcut is included in the name of the icon.
+6.WSA applications (app) are misclassified as UWP because it comes from Applications (shell:AppsFolder), AHK-ChangeIcon can't get the shortcut property and can't differentiate its target file type leading to the determination of UWP.

-    Solve:Change icon for other shortcut individually
+    Solve:Drag and drop the APP shortcut from "All Apps" in the "Start" menu to the desktop to identify it as a WSA application.

 ## Recommend: